Noah-Du/Intern_2020/Blogs.md

 ![images](https://github.com/Noah-Du/Intern_2020/blob/master/source/mirrors%20example.png)

+In this example, I change the registry mirrors to a new registry mirror from Alibaba Cloud and download centos's latest images.
-But you need to remember that your registry mirrors url must end with repositories directory like `/library/`.
+One thing you need know is that your registry mirrors url must end with repositories directory like `/library/`.

 ### Registry Mirrors Url for Chinese Users